 Lost edge - A transition between two shapes which is so soft that you can barely see it.

-Most of the edges in seascape painting will be soft or lost.
+Most of the edges in seascape paintings will be soft or lost.
 This is because water is not a rigid structure and there is usually a gentle transition from one area of the water to the next.
 But a few cleverly placed hard edges can have a huge impact amongst mostly soft and lost edges.
 Here are some appropriate places for hard edges:

 - The top of a crashing wave.